-The Law Offices of Seth Kretzer can assist families and businesses with debt problems that involve restructuring, insolvency, helping to stop home foreclosure, and asset protection.
+The Law Offices of Kretzer and Volberding P.C. can assist families and businesses with debt problems that involve restructuring, insolvency, helping to stop home foreclosure, and asset protection.
 As a bankruptcy lawyer in Houston, we represent entities in contesting debt obligations under Chapter 7, Chapter 11 reorganizations, and Chapter 13 bankruptcy when appropriate.

 If you’re having trouble meeting your contract obligations, the COVID-19 pandemic may be a covered extraordinary event by Force Majeure clause in your business contracts.
 If your business operations and ability to meet contractual agreements has been prevented, hindered, or delayed due to shut-downs beyond your control, you could have several options at your disposal.

 Contact Seth Kretzer, a bankruptcy lawyer in Houston, for a free consultation today.

 Houston Bankruptcy Claims

 The Coronavirus pandemic has been causing record numbers of seasonally adjusted unemployment insurance claims, many of which could contribute to debt defaults.
 If related financial stressors are forcing you to consider restructuring with creditors or Chapter 11 bankruptcy filing, the Law Office of Seth Kretzer can help.

 The financial crisis resulting from the effect of COVID-19 on the economy is far-reaching, affecting most industries across the country and globe.
 However, some professional services providers have been hit especially hard.
 These professionals include, but are not limited to:

 - Real Estate Agents